-The head referee and the assistant referees should wear clothing and socks of black or dark blue color (blue jeans are acceptable) and avoid reserved colors for the ball, the goals, and player markings in their clothing.
+The head referee and the assistant referees should wear clothing and socks of black or dark blue color (blue jeans are acceptable) and avoid reserved colors for the ball, the goals, and player markings in their (white and green) in their leg clothing.
 They may enter the field in particular situations, e. g., to remove a robot when applying a penalty.
 They should avoid interfering with the robots as much as possible.